VirgilSecurity/virgil-sdk-net/documentation/get-started/data-integrity/content.md

 ## <a name="head3"></a> Register Users
 Now you need to register users.
-We will need to create a Virgil Key and Card for each user that will be sending verified data.
+We have to create a Virgil Key and Card for each user that sends verified data.
 Cards are stored with Virgil and contain your user's public encryption keys.

 ![Virgil Card](https://github.com/VirgilSecurity/virgil-sdk-net/blob/v4/documentation/img/Card_introduct.png "Create Virgil Card")